Anderson's Blockhouse |

 Smyth County:

-near Groseclose: James Davis' Fort/Station, or Davis' Fancy (1778), a settlers' house that served as a neighborhood fort.
+near Groseclose: James Davis' Fort/Station (aka Davis' Fancy) (1778), a settlers' house that served as a neighborhood fort.
 Located on Dry Run north of the Middle Fork Holston River.

-Marion: Arthur Campbell's Fort, or Royal Oak (1769), a settlers' house that later served as a neighborhood fort.
-The first Smyth County court meeting was held here in 1832.
+Marion: Arthur Campbell's Fort (aka Royal Oak) (1769), a settlers' house that later served as a neighborhood fort.
+The first Smyth County court was held here in 1832.

 Washington County:

 Abingdon: Joseph Black's Fort (1774 - 1781), a palisaded settlers' fort located on Town Creek.
-The first Washington County court meeting was held here in 1777.
+The fort served as the first Washington County court from 1777 - 1778 until the town was established.

 unknown location: Jeremiah Harrison's Fort/Station (1774 - 1780's), a settlers' fort located somewhere on the North Fork Holston River in Rich Valley.